NEW TAKE-OFF - from June 2021. Do NOT use the old launch in front of Varne Ridge Caravan Park.

 - It’s a good site to organise retrieves, so as far as possible engage in conversation with fellow pilots before taking off.

-- The access to the bottom to recover HG is restricted in summer: ask at meetings for details.
+- The access to the bottom may be restricted in summer: ask at meetings for details.
 Cars may currently be driven to the bottom all year round, access via the turning near the modernised Martello tower off Wear Bay Road.
 However, please be very courteous to the camp site officials, and do not leave your car near their entrance or where it may obstruct the narrow lane any longer than necessary.

 - Bring a charged 2m band radio with you.
 Mobile phone reception can be poor at the bottom landing area.